Mirae Asset Financial Group: Mirae Asset Securities

-Mirae Asset Securities offers services including brokerage service, wealth management, investment banking, and sales & trading.
+Mirae Asset Securities offers brokerage services, wealth management, investment banking, and sales & trading services.
 It is listed on KOSPI.

 Mirae Asset Life Insurance

-Mirae Asset Life Insurance offers life insurance, investment-linked insurance, financial consulting and retirement planning services.
-It is listed on KOSPI since July 2015.
+Mirae Asset Life Insurance offers life insurance, investment-linked insurance, financial consulting, and retirement planning services.
+It has been listed on KOSPI since July 2015.

 Mirae Asset Venture Investment

-Mirae Asset Venture Investment Co., Ltd. is a venture capital and private equity company specializing in investment of venture businesses with potential for growth, incubation, buyouts, and cross-border investments.
+Mirae Asset Venture Investment Co., Ltd. is a venture capital and private equity company specializing in investing in venture businesses with potential growth, incubation, buyouts, and cross-border investments.
 It has been listed on KOSDAQ since March 2019.